Community-Supported Agriculture (CSA)

 A. We accept credit, debit, Dining Dollars and KCash.
 Payroll deductions are available for KSU faculty/regular staff.
 Payroll deductions are not available for occasional, temporary or student workers.
 All payroll deductions will occur within the CSA season, between September and October.
 For monthly employees, each deduction will be $100 and for bi-weekly employees each deduction will be $50.
 Please note that payroll registration is not available through marketplace.
 Please email email@example.com directly to sign up for payroll deductions.

 Q. Where do I pick up my produce?A. Wednesdays starting August 22 through October 24, from 10:00 AM to 2:00 PM inside The Commons.
-Pickups will be relocated to outside at the Farmer’s Market beginning September 5.
+Pickups will be relocated to the Farmers Market, located on the grassy area between The Commons and Prillaman Hall, beginning September 5.
 In the case of inclement weather, pickups will be moved inside The Commons.

 Q. What if I can't pick up my bag one week?A. We suggest having your two alternates filled out ahead of time and they can pick up on your behalf with no questions asked!
 If you do not have any alternates listed, your bag will be donated on your behalf to one of our local community partners in an effort to reduce food insecurity in the local community.